Richard Milazzo is a critic, curator, publisher, independent scholar and poet.

 In the 1990s, he co-curated the New Era Space in New York, a three-month project sponsored by Leo Castelli, which took place from October to December 1991, and included the one-person shows for the following 15 artists: James Hill, Harland Miller, Donna Moylan, Jeffrey Plate, Adam Rolston; Robert Beck and Jeff Litchfield, Billy Copley, Joo Chung, Nancy M. Hoffman, Nicholas Howey; Robert Burke, Tony Feher, Fabian Marcaccio, Joan Snitzer, Tyler Turkle.
 He curated an exhibition space he founded, 11, rue Larrey at Sidney Janis Gallery; and co-founded, with Howard B. Johnson and Joy L. Glass, and edits the publishing house, Edgewise Press, which has published books and editions by such cultural figures as Alan Jones, Bruce Benderson, Peter Halley, Jonathan Lasker, Cid Corman, B.H.
 Friedman, Abraham David Christian, Remo Guidieri, Rackstraw Downes, Mary de Rachewiltz, John T. Spike, Vik Muniz, Saint Clair Cemin, Enrico Pedrini, Joseph Masheck, Peter Nadin, Ross Bleckner, Joseph Nechvatal, Donald Baechler, Alessandro Twombly, Not Vital, Meg Webster, among others.
 In 1996, he curated Realism After Seven A.M.: Realist Painting After Edward Hopper – An Exhibition of 25 Artists in Honor of the 25th Anniversary of the Hopper House, which included such arists as Lennart Anderson, Rackstraw Downes, Richard Estes, Eric Fischl, Paul Georges, Duncan Hannah, Mark Innerst, Alex Katz, Stephen Lack, Malcolm Morley, Philip Pearlstein, Fairfield Porter, Bill Rice, Ed Ruscha, Eric Sparre, Mark Tansey, Robert Terry, and Robin Tewes; and, in 1998, he organized an art auction and benefit exhibition to relaunch Barney Rosset’s Evergreen Review on line.

 He has curated, both in the United States and Europe, one-person exhibitions of the works of Malcolm Morley, Ross Bleckner, Sandro Chia, Abraham David Christian, Robert Longo, Saint Clair Cemin, Alessandro Twombly, Bill Rice, David Salle, Alex Katz, Mark Innerst, William Anastasi, Peter Nagy, and Walter Robinson.
 He has written the major monographs, Saint Clair Cemin: Sculptor from Cruz Alta (New York: Brent Sikkema Editions, 2005) and The Paintings of Ross Bleckner (Brussels: Editions Alain Noirhomme, 2007).
-For Edgewise he has recently co-published, edited, and with introductions, Ross Bleckner’s Examined Life: Writings 1972-2007; Peter Halley: Selected Essays 1981-2001 and Donald Baechler’s Victim of Improvement: Telegrams, Stories, Letters, Monologues, Interviews, 1985-2006.
+For Edgewise he has recently co-published, edited, and with introductions, Ross Bleckner’s Examined Life: Writings 1972-2007; Peter Halley: Selected Essays 1981-2001; Donald Baechler’s Victim of Improvement: Telegrams, Stories, Letters, Monologues, Interviews, 1985-2006; and the forthcoming Selected Essays by Walter Robinson.
 Recently, he edited, for Lucio Pozzi’s new online magazine, OBSzine, an issue entitled Art, Poetry, and the Pathos of Communication, with contributions by Brunella Antomarini, Donald Baechler, Bruce Benderson, Costanza Berardi, Ilya Bernstein, Ross Bleckner, James Brown, Edward Burns, Lawrence Carroll, Peter Carravetta, Saint Clair Cemin, Sandro Chia, Abraham David Christian, Kevin Clarke, Jill Silverman van Coenegrachts, Colette, David Deutsch, Chris Dorland, Samantha Dietmar, Carmen Firan, Joel Fisher, Peter Halley, Susan Hefuna, George Hildrew, Jeff Koons, Wayne Koestenbaum, Jonathan Lasker, Annette Lemieux, Robert Longo, Andrew McCarron, Donna Moylan, Vik Muniz, Peter Nadin, Peter Nagy, Aga Ousseinov, GianCarlo Pagliasso, Alison Pearlman, Rolando Perez, Lucio Pozzi, Richard Prince, Barbara Probst, Lucas Reiner, Walter Robinson, Daniel Rothbart, Adrian Sângeorzan, Hans-Christian Schink, Elliot Schwartz, Jeremy Sigler, Olivia Smith, Philip Taaffe, Paul Vangelisti.

 Other art books are Malcolm Morley (a monograph); Caravaggio on the Beach: Essays on Art in the 1990s; Jonathan Lasker: Expressions Become Things (a study of the sketches); the study The Flower Paintings of Ross Bleckner (Modena: Galleria Mazzoli Editions, 2011), which functions as the companion volume to The Paintings of Ross Bleckner; and a catalogue on the recent work of Mimmo Paladino (2012).
 He has written the monographs Peter Nagy: Entertainment Erases History – Works 1982 to 2004 to the Present, and Sandro Chia: Paintings, Sculptures, Drawings, Mosaics.
 Ursus Books ‘spotlighted’ several of his books at ARLIS (Art Libraries Society), and his Peter Nagy book was selected for the Art and Literature Series by the Senior Librarian, Arezoo Mohseni, at the New York Public Library (May 27, 2015).
 The pop-up exhibition of Peter Nagy’s Xeroxes, The Art of Reading: Peter Nagy and the Xeroxes, at this event was accompanied by a panel discussion with Peter Nagy, Ross Bleckner, Philip Taaffe, moderated by the author at the library.

 A book of his early poetry, Alogon (1969-1981), was published by Tokyo Publishing House in Tokyo in May 2007.
 Several poems appeared in such magazines as Il Verri, Tam Tam, and others, before he stopped writing poetry in 1982 and resumed writing it in 1993.
-His first two books of poetry, Le Violon d’Ingres: Sunday Poems and Lineations 1993-1996, and Hotel of the Heart: Poems 1997-2001, were published by Nightmail (Bomarzo, 2004, and Pavia, 2002, respectively).
+His first two books of poetry, Le Violon d’Ingres: Sunday Poems and Lineations 1993-1996, and Hotel of the Heart: Poems 1997-2001, were published by Nanni Cagnone’s press, Nightmail (Bomarzo, 2004, and Pavia, 2002, respectively).

-Other books of poetry include: Il facchino di Venezia (The Porter of Venice): Poems 2002-2003 (Venice: Sotoportego Editore, 2007); Green Nights / Golgotha / Love’s Quarrel: Poems 2001-2003 (Belgrade, Serbia: Dossier, 2007); Stone Dragon Bridge: Poems of China 2006-2007 (Modena, Italy: Emilio Mazzoli Editore, 2007); An Earring Depending from the Moon: Poems 2006 (Venice: Sotoportego Editore, 2008); Circus in the Fog: Poems 2005-2006 (Venice: Sotoportego Editore, 2009); Eastern Shadows (Craiova: Scrisul Romanesc, 2010); Keats Dying in Your Arms (Brussels: Editions Passage St.-Hubert, 2010); With Grass Ropes We Dragged the World to Her in Wooden Boats: Poems of Jordan, Syria and Egypt 2008 (with accompanying works on paper by Alessandro Twombly) (Turin: Paolo Torti degli Alberti, 2011); Small China Moon (Udine: Campanotto Editore, in 2010); Where Angels Arch Their Backs and Dogs Pass Through (Craiova: Scrisul Romanesc, 2012); Frost Heaves (with accompanying drawings by William Anastasi) (Turin: Libri Canali Bassi, 2013); A Prayer in a Wolf’s Mouth and Like Branches to Wind (with accompanying watercolors by Charles Clough) (Turin: Lower Canal Books, 2014); and Road Narrows: Poems of Tunisia (Craiova: Scrisul Romanesc, 2014); A Tattoo in Morocco: Poems 2007, with accompanying drawings by Mimmo Paladino (Modena: Galleria Mazzoli, 2015); Storyville:Poems 2010, with drawings by George Hildrew (Tokyo, Japan: Tsukuda Island Press, 2017), and Ghost Stations: Poems 2015-2016, with a portfolio of photographs by Fausto Ferri (Tokyo, Japan: Tsukuda Island Press, 2017).
-More recent books of poetry are One Thing at a Time: Poems of Japan 2016, with drawings by Abraham David Christian (Berlin: Galerie Albrecht, 2017); Oracle Bones: Poems 2007, with photographs by Joel Fisher (Tokyo, Japan: Tsukuda Island Press, 2018); Night Song of the Cicadas: Poems of South Korea, Japan, Vietnam, Cambodia, 2017, with drawings by Joel Fisher (Berlin: Galerie Albrecht, August 2018); Scenes of Everyday Life: Poems of Vietnam, Indonesia, Cambodia, Russia, 2016, with mixed media works by the Ajerbaijan artist Aga Ousseinov, edited and with an introduction and commentary by the author (Tokyo, Japan: Tsukuda Island Press, 2017), published on the occasion of the artist’s exhibition, Aga Ousseinov: Celestography, at the New York Public Library, 18 West 53rd St. Branch N.Y., February 4 - March 31, 2020; Bamboo Ladders: Poems of Burma, Thailand, Laos, and Cambodia, 2012, with drawings and collages (Layered Landscapes) by Holger Trülzsch (Berlin, Germany: Geistesblüten, 2022); and Desuetude: Poems of Paris, Venice, Japan, 2017-2018, with photographs by Elliot Schwartz (Tokyo and Hayama, Japan: Tsukuda Island Press, 2022).
+Other books of poetry include: Il facchino di Venezia (The Porter of Venice): Poems 2002-2003 (Venice: Sotoportego Editore, 2007); Along the Hudson, with drawings by Abraham David Christian (Tokyo, Japan: Tokyo Publishing House, 2006); Green Nights / Golgotha / Love’s Quarrel: Poems 2001-2003 (Belgrade, Serbia: Dossier, 2007); Stone Dragon Bridge: Poems of China 2006-2007 (Modena, Italy: Emilio Mazzoli Editore, 2007); An Earring Depending from the Moon: Poems 2006 (Venice: Sotoportego Editore, 2008); Circus in the Fog: Poems 2005-2006 (Venice: Sotoportego Editore, 2009); Eastern Shadows (Craiova: Scrisul Romanesc, 2010); Keats Dying in Your Arms (Brussels: Editions Passage St.-Hubert, 2010); With Grass Ropes We Dragged the World to Her in Wooden Boats: Poems of Jordan, Syria and Egypt 2008 (with accompanying works on paper by Alessandro Twombly) (Turin: Paolo Torti degli Alberti, 2011); Small China Moon (Udine: Campanotto Editore, in 2010); Where Angels Arch Their Backs and Dogs Pass Through (Craiova: Scrisul Romanesc, 2012); Frost Heaves (with accompanying drawings by William Anastasi) (Turin: Libri Canali Bassi, 2013); A Prayer in a Wolf’s Mouth and Like Branches to Wind (with accompanying watercolors by Charles Clough) (Turin: Lower Canal Books, 2014); and Road Narrows: Poems of Tunisia (Craiova: Scrisul Romanesc, 2014); A Tattoo in Morocco: Poems 2007, with accompanying drawings by Mimmo Paladino (Modena: Galleria Mazzoli, 2015); Storyville:Poems 2010, with drawings by George Hildrew (Tokyo, Japan: Tsukuda Island Press, 2017), Ghost Stations: Poems 2015-2016, with a portfolio of photographs by Fausto Ferri (Tokyo, Japan: Tsukuda Island Press, 2017); One Thing at a Time: Poems of Japan 2016, with drawings by Abraham David Christian (Berlin: Galerie Albrecht, 2017); Oracle Bones: Poems 2007, with photographs by Joel Fisher (Tokyo, Japan: Tsukuda Island Press, 2018); Night Song of the Cicadas: Poems of South Korea, Japan, Vietnam, Cambodia, 2017, with drawings by Joel Fisher (Berlin: Galerie Albrecht, August 2018); Scenes of Everyday Life: Poems of Vietnam, Indonesia, Cambodia, Russia, 2016, with mixed media works by the Ajerbaijan artist Aga Ousseinov, edited and with an introduction and commentary by the author (Tokyo, Japan: Tsukuda Island Press, 2017), published on the occasion of the artist’s exhibition, Aga Ousseinov: Celestography, at the New York Public Library, 18 West 53rd St. Branch N.Y., February 4 - March 31, 2020; Bamboo Ladders: Poems of Burma, Thailand, Laos, and Cambodia, 2012, with drawings and collages (Layered Landscapes) by Holger Trülzsch (Berlin, Germany: Geistesblüten, 2022); and Desuetude: Poems of Paris, Venice, Japan, 2017-2018, with photographs by Elliot Schwartz (Tokyo and Hayama, Japan: Tsukuda Island Press, 2022).

 Besides Il Verri and Tam Tam, poems have appeared in Evergreen Review (online), Lawrence Carroll’s newspaper, Poetry International Online, Verse Daily, the Mekong Review, and, most recently, “A Story by Graham Greene” was published in the Continental News (Hotel Continental Saigon, Ho Chi Minh City, Vietnam).
 Reviews of his poetry have appeared in Evergreen Review, World Literature Today (in January-February 2015 and in November-December 2017), and in The Los Angeles Review of Books.

-Recent curated exhibitions include: The Mannequin of History: Art After Fabrications of Critique and Culture (EXPO 2015 Modena, Italy); Peter Halley: New Paintings – Associations, Proximities, Conversions, Grids, accompanied by the study, Skewed: Ruminations on the Writings and Works of Peter Halley; One Thing at a Time: Drawings and Sculptures by Abraham David Christian, accompanied by an eponymous book of poems by the author; Ross Bleckner: New Paintings, accompanied by the book, The Corner of the Room: Ross Bleckner’s Paintings of the 1970s (Galleria Emilio Mazzoli, 2018); Night Song of the Cicadas: Drawings and Sculptures by Joel Fisher, (Galerie Albrecht, Berlin, 2018); Hanging by a Thread: The Paintings of George Hildrew – A Pop-Up Exhibition, accompanied by the book, Storyville: Poems 2007, by the author, with drawings by the artist; and Walter Robinson: Paintings and Works on Paper, 2013-2020, accompanied by the monograph, A Kiss Before Dying: Walter Robinson – A Painter of Pictures and Arbiter of Critical Pleasures (Modena, Italy: Galleria Mazzoli, 2020).
+Recent curated exhibitions include: The Mannequin of History: Art After Fabrications of Critique and Culture (EXPO 2015 Modena, Italy); Peter Halley: New Paintings – Associations, Proximities, Conversions, Grids, accompanied by the study, Skewed: Ruminations on the Writings and Works of Peter Halley; One Thing at a Time: Drawings and Sculptures by Abraham David Christian, accompanied by an eponymous book of poems by the author; Ross Bleckner: New Paintings, accompanied by the book, The Corner of the Room: Ross Bleckner’s Paintings of the 1970s (Galleria Emilio Mazzoli, 2018); Night Song of the Cicadas: Drawings and Sculptures by Joel Fisher, (Galerie Albrecht, Berlin, 2018); Hanging by a Thread: The Paintings of George Hildrew – A Pop-Up Exhibition at the Steven Harvey Gallery, accompanied by the book, Storyville: Poems 2007, by the author, with drawings by the artist; and Walter Robinson: Paintings and Works on Paper, 2013-2020, accompanied by the monograph, A Kiss Before Dying: Walter Robinson – A Painter of Pictures and Arbiter of Critical Pleasures (Modena, Italy: Galleria Mazzoli, 2020).

 He lives and works in New York City.

-New York City, July 23, 2024
+New York City, June 2025